 14. How did you make it?
 (Pay someone else, DIY, what service)

 I did it myself because I like website design and working in WordPress.
-I used (and still use) Bluehost to host the site.
+I used Bluehost to host the site, though have recently transferred it to Hostinger.
 I thought about paying someone, but it was out of my budget.

 15. How do you work in vacation or sick days?